 Left Bank Bookseller captures the avant-garde spirit of Paris in the 1920s.

 Ignoring claims that James Joyce’s Ulysses was obscene, Sylvia Beach, a courageous young woman from America offers to publish Ulysses in France.
-The publication by Beach's bookshop of Joyce’s revolutionary novel in 1922 caused a literary sensation and won for itself international name and fame as the publisher of Ulysses.
+The publication by Beach's bookshop of Joyce’s revolutionary novel in 1922 caused a literary sensation and won for itself an international name and fame as the publisher of Ulysses.

 Left Bank Bookseller tells the story of Sylvia Beach, an audacious woman known for running the first English-language bookstore in Paris.
 Beach, who spent her life promoting of avant-garde literature, is one of the most fascinating female figures of the last century.
-She was quick, good-humored, and fearlessly independent.
+She was generous, good-humored, and fearlessly independent.
 Her devotion to modern writers silently shaped the literary landscape of Paris and changed the face of modern literature.
 Her mission was to create both a book store and a haven where book lovers could gather to read.

-Sylvia’s lifelong mission came into focus when she met fellow book lover Adrienne Monnier, who owned and operated her bookshop La Maison des Amis des Livres in Paris.
+Sylvia’s mission came into focus when she met fellow book lover Adrienne Monnier, who owned and operated her bookshop La Maison des Amis des Livres in Paris.
 Adrienne’s occupation was unusual for a woman at the turn of the 20th century.
 She invented the concept of the lending library in France mostly to benefit women, few of whom had the budget to buy their own books.
 Adrienne advanced the field of bookselling beyond mere commerce, incorporating an intellectual and artistic dimension.
 This inspired Sylvia to open her own English language bookshop in 1919 — thanks to a loan from her mother and help from Adrienne.

 The inspiration to write this script hit while reading a non-fiction book about Sylvia Beach who opened Shakespeare and Company the first English language bookshop in Paris, in 1919.
 The idea of a strong and independent female character far ahead of her time drew me to tell the story of a remarkable trailblazer.